Geometrical Bell inequalities for arbitrarily many qudits with different outcome strategies: Outocme Strategies

 A few remarks ought to be made on these results.
-First is that, similarly to Ref. \cite{DUTTA}, in Table \ref{Tab2}, we observe a sort of fluctuation of the violation ratio: the violation for $L=3$ is lower than those for others.
-Let us mention that therein another locally realistic model turned out to be more optimal occasionally, whereas this is not the case here.
-Second, we observe the effect known from Ref. \cite{Lask1}.
-The violation ratio is the highest for two settings for two and three qudits, but for four (and presumably for more) parties, the violation grows with $L$, saturating at the limit of $L\rightarrow\infty$.
-Finally, we should remark that the case of $d=L=2$ recovers the Mermin inequalities \cite{Mermin}.
+First is that, similarly to Ref. \cite{DUTTA}, we observe a sort of fluctuation of the values of QCR; the violation for $L=3$ is the lowest one and for for $L=5$ is the second (see Fig.~\ref{fig:N3QCR}).
+Let us mention that in Ref. \cite{DUTTA} another LR model turned out to be more optimal occasionally, whereas this is not the case here.
+Second, we observe the effect known from Ref. \cite{Lask1}; the violation ratio is the highest for two settings for two and three qudits (see Figs.~\ref{fig:N2QCR} and \ref{fig:N3QCR}), but for four (presumably more) parties the values grow with $L$, saturating at the limit of $L\rightarrow\infty$ (see Fig.~\ref{fig:N4QCR}).
+Finally, we should remark that the case of $d=L=2$ recovers the Mermin inequality \cite{Mermin}.

 We are also able to find the violation of the inequalities in the limit of $L\rightarrow\infty$.
 The quantum side of the inequality reads